eugenewebdevs/workshops/workshops-2022/docker/README.md

 ## Use

 We will be using some of the following docker very useful commands.
-These weill be useful in the coming exercises.
+These will be useful in the coming exercises.

 - `docker --version` - Prints version of docker installed.
 - `docker images` - See all images on your machine.